UXCam is committed to data security and performance. We ensure the highest standards and best practices for their implementation.

 - The database containing visitor and usage data is only accessible from the application servers and no outside sources are allowed to connect to the database.

-UXCam has signed a data processing agreement (DPA) with Amazon Web Services (AWS) and Google Cloud, that includes the EU model clauses.
+UXCam has signed a data processing agreement (DPA) with Amazon Web Services (AWS) which includes the EU model clauses.

-UXCam uses Splunk as a SEIM tool to identify suspicious behavior and potentially compromised systems on the production platform.
+UXCam uses DataDog as a SEIM tool to identify suspicious behavior and potentially compromised systems on the production platform.

 Any code changes that are required to remediate vulnerabilities are peer reviewed.
 All changes go through the development and release process including QA with regression testing.